 Significant effort has gone into ensuring that there is reasonable homogeneity in the IMERG record given the constantly evolving satellite constellation.
 This includes ensuring that the Level 1 (brightness temperature) and Level 2 (precipitation) data are as consistent as possible with the GMI across the constellation of passive microwave radiometers during the GPM era, and correspondingly TMI in the TRMM era.
-Then IMERG enforces calibration to the perceived "best" core satellite estimate, which is the combined radar-radiometer algorithm (CORRA), as well as selective climatological calibration to a recognized standard (the Global Precipitation Climatology monthly satellite-gauge combined product) where the combined product is known to be low (high-latitude oceans) or high (tropical and mid-latitude land).
+Then IMERG enforces calibration to the perceived "best" core satellite estimate, which is CORRA, as well as selective climatological calibration to a recognized standard (the GPCP SG product) where CORRA is known to be low (high-latitude oceans) or high (tropical and mid-latitude land).
 Despite this intercalibration, users should note that variations remain across sensors and between the TRMM and GPM eras.
 Specifically: